natesales/pathvector/docs/platforms/arista.md

 ## Installing BIRD

-In theory, it's possible to install BIRD through a yum repo, but with the extra complexity of EOS it's a lot easier to just build a statically linked binary for the switch and copy it over.

-### Compile statically linked BIRD binaries

 To compile statically linked BIRD binaries, first clone the repo from `https://gitlab.nic.cz/labs/bird` and follow their build instructions with one notable exception: before running `make`, add the `-static` flag to `LDFLAGS` in the `Makefile` (`sed -i '/^LDFLAGS=.*/a LDFLAGS := -static' Makefile`).

-### Copy the binaries to the switch

-Using `scp` or a USB drive, copy the `bird` and `birdc` binaries to `/mnt/flash/bin/`
+## Installing GoRTR

+GoRTR releases are currently dynamically linked, so we need to compile them with CGO disabled after cloning the [repo](https://github.com/cloudflare/gortr): `CGO_ENABLED=0 go build cmd/gortr/gortr.go`

 ## Installing Wireframe

 [Wireframe releases](https://github.com/natesales/wireframe/releases/) are already statically linked binaries, so it's as easy as downloading the latest binary release, extracting it, and copying the resulting `wireframe` binary to `/mnt/flash/bin/`.
 Make sure to check your switch architecture to download the correct binary (`bash uname -a` from the EOS CLI).

+## Copy the binaries

+Using `scp` or a USB drive, copy each required binary to `/mnt/flash/bin/` on the Arista.